 While, if there is a change in the price then it will lead to a change in the quantity demanded.

-Agreeing with the Marshallian utility analysis, when the expenditure of a consumer has been completely adjusted, which means, when the marginal utility of the consumer each direction of his purchases is quite the same, then this is called consumer’s equilibrium.
+Agreeing with the Marshallian utility analysis, when the expenditure of a consumer has been completely adjusted, which means, when the marginal utility of the consumer in each direction of his purchases is quite the same, then this is called Consumer's Equilibrium.
 In this case, he has no desire to buy any more of one commodity or any less of another commodity.

-With the set market prices, the consumers too want his income, which the consumer is said to be in equilibrium when the marginal utilities are being equalized and so the maximum satisfaction is obtained.
+With the set market prices, the consumers too want their income, which the consumer is said to be in equilibrium when the marginal utilities are being equalized and so the maximum satisfaction is obtained.
 After this, there will be no inducement to revise the scheme of this expenditure.
 The consumer will have to continue to buy the same commodities with the same quantities and until and unless either of the income or his wants or the prices change.
-Adjustment of these wants to one another and to his own environments is a sign of consumer’s equilibrium.
-For a consumer in order to be in equilibrium with respect to all the goods that are bought, this the marginal significance of all goods in terms of the value of money which is to be equal with their money prices.
+Adjustment of these wants to one another and to their own environments is a sign of Consumer's Equilibrium.
+For a consumer in order to be in equilibrium with respect to all the goods that are bought, this is the marginal significance of all goods in terms of the value of money which is to be equal with their money prices.